resplab/cumulcalib/README.md

 ## Installation

-The package is available in CRAN and can be installed as such:
+The package can be installed from CRAN:

 ``` r
 install.packages("cumulcalib")
 ```

-You can install the *development* version of cumulcalib from [GitHub](https://github.com/) with:
+You can also install the *development* version from [GitHub](https://github.com/) with:

 ``` r